Yibin-Lei/PLAT/README.md

 # Phrase-level Textual Adversarial Attack with Label Preservation
 ### Introduction
 This is the official code for NAACL-HLT 2022 Findings paper "Phrase-level Textual Adversarial Attack with Label Preservation".
-Code is still in process.

 ### Preparation